 So Then Which Games Will Get Reviewed?

 We will make every effort to review major releases across current platforms.
 Right now that includes PlayStation 4, Xbox One, PC, Nintendo Switch, 3DS, and Vita.

 Level Down Games will be reviewing certain hardware products when we are able.
 We would love to start being able to review every single mouse, keyboard, headset, console, etc. that gets released, but that is just not possible at the present time.
 When we are able to review them, we will score them a bit differently than we do a game review.
-Instead of offering a numerical value to the hardware, we instead will offer up our thoughts and opinions on the product, and then say if we Highly Recommend, Recommend, are Indifferent, or Do Not Recommend each piece of hardware.
+Instead of offering a numerical value to the hardware, we instead will offer up our thoughts and opinions on the product, and then say if we Highly Recommend, Recommend, Slightly Recommend, or Do Not Recommend each piece of hardware.

 How We Structure Reviews

 We want our reviews to be an accurate representation of how we felt about the game while playing through it, and after it’s finished.
 We do not want to just list off paragraphs for Story, Soundtrack, Graphics, Characters, etc. We will of course cover these things when needed, but we want our reviews to be mostly a discussion piece on each individual game.
 Our reviews can and will jump around from time to time, as if the reviewer was having a personal, one on one conversation with you.
 We will always touch on the major things we feel the reader needs to know in order to make an informed decision on whether to play the game or not.